-A flight simulator like Real Flight can be immensely valuable for you as a beginner.
+A flight simulator like Real Flight can be immensely valuable for you as a beginner learning how to fly RC planes.
 Such flight simulations are life-like, so the skills you learn from flying around in a flight sim are immensely transferable to real life.

 All this, with the added advantage of a restart button if you crash.
 Unlike real planes, you do not have to weep and go through all the trouble of fixing or getting a new plane.
 You just have to hit the restart button if you crash and voila, you are good to go again!

 Do you want to save hundreds or perhaps thousands of dollars from crashing and fixing your plane, while learning to fly an RC plane?
 Do not think twice, just go ahead and get a flight simulator.
 It will not only be valuable to you now as a beginner, but will also serve its purpose throughout your RC career, keeping your skills sharpened during bad weather and the like!

 Crashing can be really frustrating and demotivating, especially for a beginner learning how to fly RC planes.
 Now I have covered a lot of this in the crashed quadcopter post, but I’ll reiterate again and give you some plane specific tips.

 The first thing to remember if you crash is to try not to weep too much.
 You completely wrecked that flashy new RC plane you bought?
 You are not alone!
 It happens to the best of us.
 It is part of the hobby and so, leverage it as a learning experience instead of beating yourself (and your plane).